Skip to content

 How Do Opiates Cause Depression?

 While opiates don’t directly cause depression, using opiates and depression are bi-directly related.
 This simply means one increases the chance of the other.
-With that being said, opiate depression is no joking matter.

 People with severe, untreated depression may take extreme actions to feel better if even for an hour.
 Using opiates, especially heroin, may be the route many people take.